The Core Philosophy

 To keep speed high without quality regressions:

-3. Step 3a - Context Burst (Discovery): run a deep recursive scan of the codebase to map the “Ideal World” to the “Real World.”
+- Step 3a - Context Burst (Discovery): run a deep recursive scan of the workspace to map the “Ideal World” to the “Real World.”

-4. Step 3b - Spec Generation (Design): translate the refined intent plus discovery report into a surgical build spec.
+- Step 3b - Blueprint Generation (Design): translate the refined intent plus discovery report into a surgical build spec or strategic blueprint.

 Reliability phases